 Companies like Pantone only kept the truest form of the colours and their name Reflex Blue for their collection.
 U.S. Red just became red ink.
 This could of been because of the closure of Interchemical Corp and the ink formulas going to various places.

-Most forms are most likely blue just to be able to disguise the black ink that’s writing down the information with the blue request part of the form.
+Most forms are usually blue to be able to distinguish the black ink that’s writing down the information with the blue information part of the form.
 This was particularly helpful for carbonless paper before photocopying.
-Carbonless paper would copy the writing on the top layer to the rest of the layers of paper because of dusted carbon on the sheets of paper.
-Reflex blue was invented and still used today for this purpose.
+Carbonless paper would copy the writing from the top layer to the rest of the layers of paper because of dusted carbon on the sheets of paper.